 - To foster an environment supportive of personal values and individual diversity, and

 - To advance the highest standards of competence and ethical behavior.

 AWS addresses the unique challenges that women surgeons face such as:

-- Balancing family issues with the demands of a surgical career, including when to have children;
+- Balancing family issues with the demands of a surgical career;

-- The lack of women in academic leadership positions.
+- The lack of women in leadership positions.

 AWS has been a leader in providing mentorship at all surgical levels to both women and men.

 - The AWS Pocket Mentor was first published in 1993.
 Since then four updates have been published and nearly 50,000 books have been distributed to men and women medical students, residents, program directors, department chairs, libraries and schools.
 The AWS Pocket Mentor is also distributed at other medical conferences.